Studio Schools have a new approach to learning. They teach through projects and real work.

 University Technical Colleges

-Silverstone UTC opened in 2011 and is located in the Silverstone circuit.
-It specialises in technical and skills based education.
-This offers opportunities and progression into careers in High performance Engineering and Technical Events Management.
+- Silverstone UTC is located in the Silverstone circuit.
+It specialises in technical and skills based education and offers opportunities and progression into careers in high performance engineering and technical events management.

-The Buckinghamshire UTC opened in Aylesbury in 2013.
-Its IT and Construction curriculum is heavily influenced by local, national and international employers who also provide mentoring, support and work experience for all students.
+- Bucks UTC has an IT and Construction curriculum is heavily influenced by local, national and international employers who also provide mentoring, support and work experience for all students.

-Reading UTC opened in September 2013 which focuses on computer science and software engineering.
+- UTC Reading has a focus on computer science and software engineering.

-UTC Oxfordshire in Didcot opened in 2015 and admits up to 600 students.
-It offers science research, engineering and computing.
+- UTC Oxfordshire in Didcot offers science research, engineering and computing.
 It teaches core GCSEs, BTEC qualifications and A-Levels alongside a chosen specialism.

 Choices at 13